Yeh-Hsien: A Chinese Cinderella (Bilingual Multicultural Book)

-illustrated by Richard Holland
+Illustrator: Richard Holland

 You've heard of Cinderella, but what about the story of Yeh-Hsien?
-Believed to be the original Cinderella story, Yeh-Hsien is a girl raised by a wicked stepmother, living a life of the most difficult chores.
-The stepmother kills her favorite fish, but Yeh-Hsien is amazed to discover the fish bones are magical!
+Believed to be the original Cinderella story, Yeh-Hsien is a girl raised by a wicked stepmother, living a hard life with the most difficult chores.
+The stepmother kills her favorite fish, but Yeh-Hsien is amazed to discover that the fish bones are magical!
 Her greatest wish is to attend the village festival, but she loses her slipper there...